-The Mail Notifier must be loaded on a computer running Microsoft Windows (versions specified earlier) using an email program that provides MAPI access.
-Network access must be available between this computer and the zSeries-VI wireless system.
+The Mail Notifier must be loaded on a computer running Microsoft[TM] Windows (versions specified earlier) using an email program that provides MAPI access.
+Network access must be available between this computer and the Receiver.
 Network access must also be available from this computer to the appropriate email server and from the email server to the recipient's email server.